TEALSK12/introduction-to-computer-science/lab_53.md

 ## Part 1 - Getting out of hand

-1. Open up your script from [Lab 5.2](lab_52.md).
-Modify your script so that, when the `d` key is pressed, all bouncing sprites are deleted.
+1. Open up your program from [Lab 5.2](lab_52.md).
+Modify your program so that, when the `d` key is pressed, all bouncing sprites are deleted.
 You should be able to create new bouncing sprites .
 You should be able to create new bouncing sprites after you have removed the old clones.
 Use the **delete this clone** block and a message.

     ![delete this clone block](images/delete_this_clone.png)